Brat (album)

-Brat is the sixth studio album by British singer Charli XCX, released through Atlantic Records on 7 June 2024.
+Brat is the sixth studio album by British singer Charli XCX, released on 7 June 2024 through Atlantic Records.
 It features production by Charli XCX, her longtime executive producer A. G. Cook, Finn Keane, Cirkut, her partner George Daniel, and others.
 The album draws influence from the 2000s English rave music scene, with a more aggressive club sound than her previous album, Crash (2022).

 Commercially, Brat peaked at number one in the UK, Australia, Croatia, Ireland and New Zealand, and reached the top ten in 14 other countries, including the United States, where it marked Charli XCX's highest debut on the Billboard 200 (number three).
 A deluxe edition, Brat and It's the Same but There's Three More Songs So It's Not, was released on 10 June 2024.
 A remix album, titled Brat and It's Completely Different but Also Still Brat, featuring 20 guest artists, was released on 11 October 2024.

-According to Metacritic, which compiles scores from music critics, Brat is the highest-rated album of 2024 and the 15th-highest-rated album of all time.
+According to Metacritic, which compiles scores from music critics, Brat is the highest-rated album of 2024 and was the 16th-highest-rated album on the website at the time.
 The album was shortlisted for the Mercury Prize for 2024 Album of the Year.
-The cover art and aesthetic originated the cultural phenomenon Brat Summer, and were adopted by U.S. Vice President Kamala Harris's 2024 presidential campaign after Charli XCX tweeted about the candidate; however, Charli later revealed she was not being political and the tweet was not meant to be a political endorsement.
+The cover art and aesthetic originated the cultural phenomenon Brat Summer, and were adopted by U.S. vice president Kamala Harris's 2024 presidential campaign after Charli XCX tweeted about the candidate; however, Charli XCX later stated that she was not being political and the tweet was not meant to be a political endorsement.
 Brat and its songs were nominated for nine Grammy Awards at the 67th annual ceremony, including Album of the Year, winning three of them, including Best Dance/Electronic Album.
 During 2024–2025, Charli XCX embarked on the Sweat tour with collaborator Troye Sivan, and the solo Brat Tour in support of the album.